spiral/docs/stempler/directives.md

 # Stempler - Directives
-Besides classic echo constructions the Stempler supports a number of Blade-like directives to control the business logic of your templates.
+Besides classic echo constructions, the Stempler supports many Blade-like directives to control the business logic of your templates.

 Unlike Blade or Twig, the Stempler directives only responsible for business logic management.
 See [Components and Props](/stempler/components.md) and [Inheritance](/stempler/inheritance.md) to check how to extend your templates and implement virtual components.

 ## Loop Directives
-To loop over list of template variables use the following directives.
+To loop over a list of template variables, use the following directives.

 > Directive declaration is similar to native PHP syntax.